 But a more serious concern are the long-term health problems that toxic black mould causes.
-If left untreated, the mould leads to breathing difficulties.
-It can also exacerbate existing breathing condition, such as asthma.
+If left untreated, the mould leads to breathing difficulties and can also exacerbate existing breathing conditions such as asthma.
 It affects concentration levels, sometimes to the point of causing memory loss.
-It may also stop the immune system from acting as effectively as it should.
-It can also cause issues with bladders and kidneys.
+It may also stop the immune system from functioning normally and can also cause issues with bladders and kidneys.

-Tackling black mould means cleaning any areas where it grows.
+Tackling toxic black mould means cleaning any areas where it grows.
 Fixing leaks and building-related moisture issues also helps.
-It’s this latter problem that is of such major concern to the industry.
+It is this latter problem that is of such major concern to the industry.

 The Scale of the Problem

 As mentioned, the problem of leaking buildings is much larger than many may believe.
 Up to 85% of buildings built since 2000 may have problems.
 This is an indictment of the lax standards some companies follow in their efforts to build as fast as possible.

 But the truth is that nobody really knows just how widespread the issue is.
 Bill Randolph, who serves as director of the City Futures Research Centre, expands on this.
 “Nobody keeps records of this stuff,” he says.
 “Quite a lot of the defects do not get anywhere, they don’t get to the court, or owners just pay up and get on with it because they can’t be bothered to cover the cost of taking a builder to court.”

 This quote speaks volumes.
 A lack of reporting may lead to many regulators assuming that there is not a problem.
 Without reliable data, there’s not enough information to justify changing the regulations.
 As a result, leaks go undetected and often don’t lead to repercussions for the builders responsible.